Dominatrix: Professional dominatrices

 Some professional dominatrices set minimum age limits for their clients.
 Popular requests from clients are for dungeon play including bondage, spanking and cock and ball torture, or for medical play using hoods, gas masks and urethral sounding.
 Verbal erotic humiliation, such as small penis humiliation, is also popular.
 There are some professional dominatrices that engage in sexual contact activities such as facesitting, handjobs or fellatio but others disapprove of this.
 Other BDSM activities can include various forms of body worship, such as foot worship, ass worship, breast worship and pussy worship; corporal punishment such as caning and whipping; as well as electric play, wax play, golden showers, tease and denial, orgasm control, and "forced" chastity.

 It is not unusual for a dominatrix to consider her profession different from that of an escort and not perform tie and tease or "happy endings".
 Typically professional dominatrices do not have sexual intercourse with their clients, do not become naked with their clients and do not allow their clients to touch them.
 Fees charged by dominatrices are typically significantly higher than those charged by prostitutes.
 The Canadian dominatrix Terri-Jean Bedford, who was one of three women who initiated an application in the Ontario Superior Court seeking invalidation of Canada's laws regarding brothels, sought to differentiate for clarity her occupation as a dominatrix rather than a prostitute to the media, due to frequent misunderstanding and conflation by the public of the two terms.

-That being said, it is now generally accepted that a professional dominatrix is a sex worker, and many of the acts conducted during a session may be interpreted as equally sexual to the participants.
+On the other hand, it is now generally accepted that a professional dominatrix is a sex worker, and many of the acts conducted during a session may be interpreted as equally sexual to the participants.

 While dominatrices come from many different backgrounds, it has been shown that a considerable number are well-educated.
 Research into US dominatrices published in 2012 indicated that 39% of the sample studied had received some sort of graduate training.

 A 1985 study suggested that about 30 percent of participants in BDSM subculture were female.
 A 1994 report indicated that around a quarter of the women who took part in BDSM subculture did so professionally.
 In a 1995 study of Internet discussion group messages, the preference for the dominant-initiator role was expressed by 11% of messages by heterosexual women, compared to 71% of messages by heterosexual men.